This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 - study programme name, level and length.
 This must be the full study programme length, for example:

-- if the student studied at Level 1 last year and is progressing to Level 2 this year, even if this is in the same subject, this is considered to be a new study programme and only the dates for the new study programme should be entered
+- if the student studied at Level 1 last year and is progressing to Level 2 this year, even if this is in the same subject, this is a new study programme and only the dates for the new study programme should be entered

-- number of hours in the study programme each week
+- number of hours in the study programme each week, including any agreed work placement

 - breaks in learning for example half term, Christmas, Easter